 At the end of the day it’s really not about being ‘shredded’ and ‘cut’ for me.
 It’s about taking care of the Temple, which is your body, that God has entrusted you with.

 I have experienced first-hand all the pitfalls of fad diets and all the benefits of a healthy lifestyle.
 The journey to the place where I am now would have been a lot easier if I had a knowledgeable and motivational trainer and nutrition coach at my side.
-I want to be there for others now.
+I want to be exactly THAT for others now.

 It is challenging, but not impossible to eat clean and stay lean (eat right/stay tight) in this ‘fast-food’ and ‘remote control’ society.